Deewiant/Mycology/readme.txt

 -------------------

 	2009-03-28    - Update: FILE's R really should reflect at EOF.
+	              - Update: removed the 'G to an infinite loop' test from STRN, it makes sense that it does indeed loop forever.
 	2008-11-15    - ) with a negative count wasn't actually tested, ( was used
 	                both times.
 	2008-10-17    - If o doesn't work, it is reported that i in binary mode will